Creating users via email fails if user real name containes special chars

 #1 Updated by Peter Brauner almost 7 years ago

 This is an issue for me as well.
 Living Sweden we have the letters ÅÄÖ åäö in the alphabet.

 Now when using unknown_user=create the mails from the imap server is marked as read but is not delivered to Redmine.
 If I set the rake to use unknown_user=accept the mails will go through but then of course the user will be set to anonymous and won´t get an account and therefor not any follow ups on the issues.

 #9 Updated by Bruno Bigras about 6 years ago

 Anyone know of a workaround for this?, this is quite game breaking for us unfortunately.

 I just made a Python class that connects to the IMAP server and then creates a user for each ignored email (those marked as "Seen").
 I currently use it in my cron.

-#10 Updated by Jean-Philippe Lang almost 6 years ago
+#10 Updated by Jean-Philippe Lang about 6 years ago

 - Status changed from New to Closed